Origin of Beechworth Honey

 I am having trouble logging in

 Make sure you have signed up to become an online customer.
-This is different to being a Honey Club member.
-If you have provided us with your email address before to sign up to our Honey Club you may have received emails and newsletters from us but never ordered with us online, so now you need to sign up to become an online customer.
+This is different from being on our email list.
+If you have provided us with your email address you may have received emails and newsletters from us but never ordered with us online, so now you need to sign up to become an online customer.

 It won’t accept my password